cbackas/Decoder/README.md

-## Decoder
+## Decoder Browser Extension

-Browser Extension that adds a context menu item that decodes highlighted base64 strings (even 2x, 3x, etc base64 encoded strings) and adds them right to your clipboard.
+Adds right click context menu option that decodes selected text using Base64

+Features:
+- Keeps decoding string until it can't anymore (for B64x2 situations)
+- Adds result to your clipboard automatically
+- Works for multiple selections at once